AdaiasMagdiel/Beremiz/docs/constants-functions.md

     2 *
 end

-name            # Puts "Magdiel" on the stack half_age dupl   # Multiplies half_age by 2 and adds the result to the stack
+name            # Pushes "Magdiel" onto the stack half_age dupl   # Multiplies half_age by 2 and adds the result to the stack

 "Hi, I'm $1 and I have $0" show   # Output: "Hi, I'm Magdiel and I have 22"